 Our Lineage: Yoruba Spirituality and the Path of Ifá

 The Yoruba people of West Africa have maintained one of the world’s most enduring spiritual traditions, rooted in what is now Nigeria, Benin, and Togo and carried throughout the diaspora during the Middle Passage.
-At the heart of Yoruba spirituality is Ifá—a system of divination and wisdom that connects practitioners to Olodumare through the Orisha, divine forces of nature that shape life and destiny.
-This is not “religion” in a narrow sense, but a complete cosmology that recognizes consciousness in all things, honors the visible and invisible worlds, and places community at the center of spiritual development.
+At the heart of Yoruba spirituality is Ifá—a system of divination that connects practitioners to Olodumare, the Supreme Creator, through the Orishas, divine forces of nature that shape life and destiny.
+This is not a “religion” in a narrow sense, but a complete spiritual technology that recognizes consciousness in all things (Animism), honors the visible and invisible worlds, and places community at the center of spiritual development.
+Ifá is the cultural tradition of the Yoruba People, and indeed Black American Culture.
+Our patron is Gu, also known as Ògún or Ogou, and he is the Orisha of War, Technology, Civilization, and Iron.

 Ifá Isese, the traditional West African Orisha path, emphasizes direct transmission from elder to initiate, preservation of ancestral protocols, and the cultivation of iwa pele—gentle, balanced character.
 Knowledge is learned through apprenticeship, observation, and lived experience, with spiritual authority grounded in ethics, embodied practice, and recognition by community.
 The tradition teaches that friendship is sacred, and that true companionship requires honesty, mutual responsibility, and a willingness to support each other’s growth.